Firefighters contain a quarter of massive California-Nevada wildfire

 The cause of the York Fire remains under investigation, though authorities say it started on private land within the preserve.
 Other details were not available.

 To the southwest, the Bonny Fire burned about 3.6 square miles (9.3 square kilometers) in the rugged hills of Riverside County.
-The blaze was about 30% contained on Monday evening.
+The blaze was about 40% contained on Tuesday morning.

 More than 1,300 people were ordered to evacuate their homes Saturday near the community of Aguanga that is home to horse ranches and wineries.
 However, the fire didn’t grow on Monday, and some were allowed back home.